docker/docs/docker-store/certify-images.md

 ---
 description: Run certification tests against your images
-keywords: Docker, docker, store, certified content
+keywords: Docker, docker, store, certified content, images
-title: Certify your content
+title: Certify your Docker images
 ---

 ## Introduction

-Content that qualifies as a Docker Certified image or plugin must conform to best practices and pass certain baseline tests.
+Content that qualifies as **Docker Certified** must conform to best practices and pass certain baseline tests.

-In this section, we explain how publishers can successfully test their images and volume, logging, and networking plugins.
+This page explains how publishers can successfully test their **Docker images**.
+For plugins, see [Certify your Docker logging plugins](certify-plugins-logging).

-> Content that requires a non-certified infrastructure environment may not be published as certified.
+> Content that requires a non-certified infrastructure environment cannot be published as certified.

 ## Certify your Docker images